 Google Sheets offers a lot of advanced capabilities that help extract meaning from a pile of data.
 One of them, simple and at the same time powerful, is conditional formatting.
 It helps turn bland rows and columns of black text on white backgrounds into a colored and visually appealing dataset.
-This saves time, and also makes the data more readable and meaningful.
+This saves time and also makes the data more readable and meaningful.

 What is Google Sheets сonditional formatting?

 Google Sheets conditional formatting is a feature to automatically change the font properties of a specific cell, row, column, and even the background color of the cell, based on rules you set.
-In other words, this tool uses the power of visualisation to make your data stand out.
+In other words, this tool uses the power of visualization to make your data stand out.
 By coloring cells, you highlight specific values, making them easier to view, and easier to understand complex tables.
 With conditional formatting, data becomes more visually appealing and therefore, human-readable.

 When you can apply conditional formatting in Google Sheets